 FFT

-Fast Fourier Transform (FFT) of the input signal.
+Fast Fourier transform (FFT) of the input signal.

 Description

-When the input signal length, , is greater than the FFT length, , you may observe an increase in the amplitude of the output signal.
-This is because the FFT block uses length modulo data reset , to preserve all available input samples.
-To avoid this amplitude increase, you can truncate the input sample length to the FFT length .
-To do this, place the Pad block before the FFT block in the model. |
+When the input signal length is longer FFT length you can observe an increase in the amplitude of the output signal.
+This is due to the fact that the block FFT uses data reset modulo length to save all available input samples.
+To avoid such an increase in amplitude, you can truncate the length of the input sample. up to the length of the FFT .
+To do this, place a block in the model Pad before the block FFT. |

 Ports